BOA Constrictor: Squeezing Performance out of GPUs in the Cloud via Budget-Optimal Allocation: Introduction

-After proving these theoretical results, we implement \boa, a cluster scheduler that leverages the BOA policy.
-We evaluate our \boa implementation using real-world experiments on ML training jobs, as well as extensive, detailed simulations. \begin{itemize}[leftmargin=*] \item We implement \boa on top of the AdaptDL framework \cite{adaptdl} (Section \ref{sec:design}).
-Using both our implementation and a detailed ML training simulator, we evaluate \boa using a production trace of ML training jobs (Section \ref{sec:eval}). \item To aid in our comparison, we implement a variant of Pollux which uses \emph{goodput-based autoscaling} as originally proposed in \cite{qiao2021pollux}.
-No working implementation of this idea existed previously, and implementing Pollux with autoscaling was a significant development effort (see Section \ref{sec:eval}).
-We compare with Pollux \cite{qiao2021pollux} because it not only optimizes for JCT, but also dominates several other proposed system that attempt to reduce job JCTs (see Section \ref{sec:eval:setup}).
+\item We implement \boa, a cluster scheduler that leverages the BOA policy, using AdaptDL \cite{adaptdl} (Section \ref{sec:design}).
+Using both our implementation and detailed ML training simulators, we evaluate \boa on production traces (Section \ref{sec:eval}), comparing it to several state-of-the-art cluster schedulers.
+While existing systems mainly target fixed-size clusters, we also develop autoscaling variants of each system to compare against \boa.

-\item \boa implements the BOA policy in a way that decouples the optimization computation from the policy execution (see Section \ref{sec:implementing_boa}).
-This allows us to run the optimization computation primarily offline, with only very negligible overhead on the critical path of job scheduling (see Section \ref{sec:design:overheads}).

 \item For a given budget, \boa improves average JCT by up to a factor of ${\sim}1.75\times$ in implementation (Figure~\ref{fig:intro}).
-Additionally, for a given average JCT, we can reduce the budget needed to achieve this level of performance by up to a factor of ${\sim}2.2\times$.
-Crucially, \boa makes very different scheduling decisions than state-of-the-art policies by relying on our theoretical models instead of intuitive scheduling heuristics (see Section \ref{sec:eval:sensitivity}). \end{itemize}
+Additionally, for a given average JCT, \boa reduces the budget needed to achieve this average JCT by up to a factor of ${\sim}2.2\times$. \boa balances the cost-performance tradeoff by using our theoretical results to minimize queueing time and limit job preemption/rescaling instead of relying on the intuitive scheduling heuristics used by state-of-the-art systems. \end{itemize}